PhasecoreX/docker-red-discordbot/README.md

 - `--debug`: Sets the loggers level as debug
 - And many other, more powerful arguments.

-Specify multiple arguments at once by separating them with a space, as you would on a normal command line:
+Specify multiple arguments at once by surrounding them all with double quotes:
-- `EXTRA_ARGS=--no-cogs --dry-run --debug`
+- `EXTRA_ARGS="--no-cogs --dry-run --debug"`

 The typical user will not need to use this environment variable.

-## Notes
+## Extending This Image
 This image will run Red-Discordbot as a non-root user.
 This is great, until you want to install any cogs that depend on external libraries or pip packages.
 To get around this, the image will run Red-Discordbot in a python virtual environment.
 You can see this in the directory `/data/venv`.
 This allows for Red-Discordbot to install any package it wants as the non-root user.
 This also allows for Red-Discordbot to always be up-to-date when it first launches.

 Some pip packages will require external libraries, so some of the popular ones (the ones I need for my bot) are included in the `full` tag.
 If you find that Red-Discordbot cannot install a popular cog, you can either let me know for including the package in this tag, or you can extend this image, running `apt-get install -y --no-install-recommends` to install your dependencies: